 I have been a communicative and comprehension-based language teacher at the elementary, middle, university, and adult levels.
-I am currently in the MA program in Hispanic Linguistics at FSU.
+I am currently in the PhD program in Hispanic Linguistics at FSU.
 I love helping teachers to learn a scientifically-supported approach to developing fluency.
 I am constantly trying to improve my own instruction and innovate better ways to engage students and facilitate language acquisition in the classroom.

 I received my B.A. in Psychology and in Exercise and Sport Science from UNC Chapel Hill.
 I taught English in Honduras for 3 years as a part of my service as a Youth Development Volunteer in the Peace Corps and after as Director of Operations for the Honduras Educational Development Assistance Corp.
 My Honduran wife and I return to Honduras in the summer months, and I have volunteered in the schools to support English instruction, as well as set up a book-based English program in one school.